 These metals also pose concern since their concentrations exceed the RWQCB waste discharge requirements.
 Data indicated that runoff water contains concentrations of mercury and thallium in excess of Maximum Contaminant Levels (MCLs are enforceable regulatory standards under the Safe Drinking Water Act).
 Other source areas of contamination are mine tailings that remain on the property; the Bureau of Land Management (BLM) Reservoir Dam; tunnels, drifts, stopes, and adits associated with the underground mine workings; and an open pit.

 The Klau/Buena Vista Mines Superfund Site was placed on the National Priority List April 16, 2006.
-The Site has been subdivided into three operable units; Operable Unit No. 1 (OU1) consisting of the Klau and Buena Vista Mines property, which is owned by the Buena Vista Mines, Inc. (BVMI), which has owned the Buena Vista Mine since at least 1957 and the Klau Mine since at least 1964; Operable Unit No. 2 (OU2), consisting of the Las Tablas Creek Watershed starting at the confluence of the North and South Forks of Las Tablas Creek and extending northward to the Las Tablas Creek arm of Lake Nacimiento, stopping at the boundary between the Harcourt Reservoir and Las Tablas Creek Arm of Lake Nacimiento Reservoir; and Operable Unit No. 3 consisting of Lake Nacimiento.
+The Site has been subdivided into three operable units; Operable Unit No. 1 (OU1) consisting of the Klau and Buena Vista Mines property, which is owned by the Buena Vista Mines, Inc. (BVMI), which has owned the Buena Vista Mine since at least 1957 and the Klau Mine since at least 1964; Operable Unit No. 2 (OU2), consisting of the Las Tablas Creek Watershed starting at the confluence of the North and South Forks of Las Tablas Creek immediately downstream of the mine site and extending northward to the Las Tablas Creek arm of Lake Nacimiento; and Operable Unit No. 3 consisting of Lake Nacimiento.